1. Home

 Use an accessible template

-Using and accessible templates, or copying your content into one can help prevent accessibility issues.
+Using an accessible template (or copying content into one) can help prevent accessibility issues.

 Microsoft has several accessible templates that you can use by following the instructions in the Microsoft Learning Pathway Using Templates.

-Note: Accessible templates are only a starting point of accessibility.
+Note: Treat templates as a starting point – apply accessibility best practices throughout.
 Additionally, templates that claim to be accessible may have some accessibility issues.
-Its important to make use of your knowledge on accessibility and best practices when working with templates.

 Tip: Choose an off-white background for your slides.
-A slide that has a white background and black text can be difficult to read as it can cause visual glare or text distortion.
+Some users may find pure white backgrounds and black text cause glare or fatigue when reading.

 Microsoft Accessible Template: Classic Corporate Teach a Course Template